JKindonNtx/solutions-euc/documentation/TN-2002-Citrix Profile Management on Nutanix/TN-2002/TN-2002-Citrix Profile Management on Nutanix.md

 | Windows_10_UPM_Container_2303_Large_Profile | Enabled | 861 ms | Baseline |
 | Windows_10_UPM_Container_2303_Large_Profile_No_Cache | Disabled | 861 ms | Baseline |

+#### Key Takeaways

+-  `local caching for profile containers` when **Enabled** will significantly reduce the logon impact in a scenario where large data sets are moved around during the logon phase of the user.

 ### Replicate User Stores - Separate Files Cluster

 For this test we enabled the setting: `Replicate User Stores` and configured multiple backend storage locations (Nutanix Files Clusters) for the tests.